cometh-hq/marketplace-ui/README.md

 }
 ```

-**Theming:** The appearance of your marketplace is fully customizable via the provided CSS file.
+# **Theming:**
-Custom `styles/globals.css` and `tailwind.config.js` files to define colors, fonts, etc.
+The appearance of your marketplace is fully customizable via the provided CSS file.
+Customize the `styles/globals.css` and `tailwind.config.js` files to define colors, fonts, etc.

-For a detailed understanding of each variable and its visual impact, refer to the [Figma file](https://www.figma.com/file/Zu4BtlBGkkDfCULfrPmYsk/Alembic-Marketplace-CSS?type=design&t=OW794LxppDTP8WJ2-6).
+Additionally, for a deeper dive into theming and styling, we invite you to consult the [shacdn documentation](https://ui.shadcn.com/docs/theming).